Are resigned employees entitled to separation pay? Know all the rules and exceptions on how to pay terminated and resigned employees.

 Both separation pay and last pay are typically paid to an employee when their employment is terminated, either voluntarily or involuntarily.
 However, the specific terms of separation and last pay may vary depending on the company’s policies and the circumstances of the employee’s termination.

-Furthermore, separation pay is also different from severance pay.
-Severance pay is a form of financial assistance provided to an employee who has been terminated.
-This could be due to a company’s financial difficulties or bankruptcy.
+Furthermore, separation pay is different from severance pay.
+Severance pay is a form of financial assistance provided to an employee who has been terminated, which could be due to a company’s financial difficulties or bankruptcy.

 Related: DOLE guidelines on back pay